 “Our current market share has been properly defined as part of the process as well as the risks associated with the same, in order to gear ourselves accordingly,” he explains.
 “New disciplines or services we need to be able to provide in-house will meet the changing environment and needs of our clients and we are actively putting the necessary resources in place for that.”

-A strengthening of Lithon’s South African office is compounding such an ethos as the Company prepares not only for an assault on the industry, but also for any challenges that attempt to bite back at the business too.
+A strengthening of the South African office is compounding such an ethos as Lithon Project Consultants prepares not only for an assault on the industry, but also for any challenges that attempt to bite back at the business too.

 Inevitably, careful timing and execution of works in South Africa are essential given the market challenges surrounding Lithon’s key industries in the country, but this certainly isn’t to say that the Company is struggling from a project perspective in general.